 “9.
 Elders never require victims of child abuse to present their accusation in the presence of the alleged abuser.
 However, victims who are now adults may do so, if they wish.
 In addition, victims can be accompanied by a confidant of either gender for moral support when presenting their accusation to the elders.
 If a victim prefers, the accusation can be submitted in the form of a written statement.”

-A) The handbook used by elders, “Shepherd the Flock of God in Your Care,” published in 2010, pages 89-90, stated specifically that accusations should be made in the presence of the accused:
+A) The handbook used by elders, “Shepherd the Flock of God in Your Care,” 2010 edition, pages 89-90, stated specifically that accusations should be made in the presence of the accused:

 This directive was first changed in the August 1, 2016, letter to elders, which said, “Elders should remember that during the investigation process and during the judicial committee process, a victim of child sexual abuse is not required to make her allegation in the presence of the alleged abuser.”
 (The word “remember” is somewhat deceitful, as this was the first instruction elders received regarding these accusations not needing to be made in the presence of the alleged abuser.)

-B) The “Shepherd the Flock of God In Your Care” book, page 90, specifically stated that moral support should be withheld from those involved in these allegations:
+B) The “Shepherd the Flock of God In Your Care” book, 2010 edition, page 90, specifically stated that moral support should be withheld from those involved in these allegations: